Skip to main content

 If you oversee commercial, industrial, healthcare, or municipal facilities, NFPA 70B applies to you.
 To stay compliant:

-Establish a preventive maintenance program that includes infrared inspections.
+Establish an electrical systems maintenance program that includes infrared thermography inspections.

-Schedule regular thermographic scans to ensure ongoing compliance and reliability.
+Schedule annual thermographic inspections to support NFPA 70B compliance and long-term reliability.

 Why Cascade Thermal Imaging?